Decompression practice: No-stop limit

-The NDL is a theoretical time obtained by calculating inert gas uptake and release in the body, using a decompression model such as the Bühlmann decompression algorithm.
-Although the science of calculating these limits has been refined over the last century, there is still much that is unknown about how inert gases enter and leave the human body, and the NDL may vary between decompression models for identical initial conditions.
+The NDL is a theoretical time obtained by calculating inert gas uptake and release in the body, using a decompression model.
+Although the science of calculating these limits has been refined since Haldane's original model, there is still much that is unknown about how inert gases enter and leave the human body, and the NDL may vary between decompression models for identical initial conditions.
 In addition, every individual's body is unique and may absorb and release inert gases at different rates at different times.
 For this reason, dive tables typically have a degree of conservatism built into their recommendations.
 Divers can and do suffer decompression sickness while remaining inside NDLs, though the incidence is very low.

 On dive tables a set of NDLs for a range of depth intervals is printed in a grid that can be used to plan dives.
 There are many different tables available as well as software programs and calculators, which will calculate no decompression limits.
 Most personal decompression computers (dive computers) will indicate a remaining no decompression limit at the current depth during a dive.
-The displayed interval is continuously revised to take into account changes of depth as well as elapsed time.
-Dive computers also usually have a planning function which will display the NDL for a chosen depth taking the diver's recent decompression history into account.
+The displayed interval is continuously revised to take into account changes of depth and elapsed time, and where relevant, changes of breathing gas.
+Dive computers also usually have a planning function which will display the NDL for a chosen depth taking the diver's recent decompression history, as recorded by that computer, into account.